 Shutter Speed: Anything from a Few Seconds to a Few Minutes (Depends How Much Light Is Left in the Sky)

 Shutter speed controls how long the shutter remains open.
 When using Aperture Priority mode, it’s not you but your camera that decides shutter speed (and that’s perfectly fine!).
-Only when shutter speed goes over 30 secs, you’ll need to switch from Aperture Priority mode to Manual mode and take the full control by yourself.
-More on this in Chapter 6: Create Silky Smooth Water Effect with Neutral Density Filters.
+Only when shutter speed goes over 30 seconds, you’ll need to switch from Aperture Priority mode to Manual mode and take the full control by yourself.

 ISO controls your digital camera’s sensitivity to light.
 The lower the ISO, the cleaner your photos become (i.e. less noisy, sharper with more details recorded).
 I always keep ISO as 100 (lowest) and never even touch unless I need to shoot something “handheld” in low light (e.g. using ISO 3200 to shoot a soccer match at night).